 Deposit liabilities consist of unclaimed property held in custody by the Treasury and the Department in perpetuity for the rightful owner as required by ORS 98.302-98.436 and 98.991-98.992.
-The unclaimed property liability is reported at approximately 50.71% of the total unclaimed property being held.
-In the current fiscal year, a change in methodology was made by starting with the amount reported multiplied by the percentage of the reclaimed rate and subtracting the total cash claimed.
-The new methodology also allocates the estimated liabilities between the Treasury and the Department to process claims for property.
-Starting the current fiscal year, the Treasury is responsible for all new deposit liabilities.
-All deposit liabilities prior to the current fiscal year remain the responsibility of the Department.
-The total legal liability for the unclaimed property program as of June 30, 2022, was \$919.5 million.
+The unclaimed property liability is reported at approximately 50.4% of the total unclaimed property being held.
+Starting the fiscal year 2022, the Treasury took responsibilities for all new deposit liabilities.
+All deposit liabilities prior to the fiscal year 2022 remain the responsibility of the Department.
+The total legal liability for the unclaimed property program as of June 30, 2023, was \$997.5 million.
+The accumulated annual adjustment as of June 30, 2023, was \$761.7 million.